Bybit Review 2026: Safety, Fees, KYC, Withdrawals, Features & Risks

 Best for

-Best for users who want lighter onboarding, proof-of-reserves visibility, and 24/7 support coverage.
+Best for users who want fiat funding, lighter onboarding, and proof-of-reserves visibility.

 Summary

 Bybit is a centralized exchange for spot trading, founded in 2018 and based in UE.
-It uses basic identity checks, does not list a fiat onramp, and discloses proof of reserves.
+It uses basic identity checks, supports fiat onramps, and discloses proof of reserves.

 Quick snapshot